Transition to Higher Education (Foundation Programme)

 Limerick Institute of Technology (LIT) has developed a Foundation Level programme (called the Certificate in Transition to Higher Education) aimed at those who wish to experience Third Level Education and develop their skills and knowledge prior to starting a full Degree programme.

-This is a Foundation preparation course providing a pathway for students to gain experience of Third Level Education and potentially progress to entry onto LITs degree programmes.
-Students will acquire the knowledge skills and competence required to successfully participate and embark on a degree programme.
-This course will enable them to maximise their potential and make a successful transition to higher education.
+This is a Foundation preparation course providing a pathway for students to gain experience of Third Level Education and potentially progress to entry onto LITs certificate/degree programmes.

 The aims of the programme are:

-On successful completion of the programme the student will receive a Special Purpose Award, Certificate at Level 6.
+On successful completion of the programme the student will receive a Special Purpose Award (20 Credits), Certificate at Level 6.